Bad pixel correction on GPU

 As soon as bad pixels are quite common, there are several ways of how we could remove them:

 Bad pixels suppression in the FPGA is very convenient way and it's super fast, but we need to keep the list of bad pixels up-to-date.
-To check the appearance of new bad pixels, we need to run a calibration test to update that list.
+To check the appearance of new bad pixels, we need to run calibration tests to update that list.
 Unfortunately this is not always convenient to do that, so that approach is not 100% applicable.

 The most flexible approach is to remove bad pixels in RAW data via software.
-Here we can either interpolate bad pixels according to the known list of coordinates or we could implement special filter which is able to recognize bad pixels and to interpolate them at RAW data.
+Here we can either interpolate bad pixels according to the known list of coordinates or we could implement special dynamic filter which is able to recognize bad pixels and to interpolate them at RAW data.

 Bad pixel correction filter

 We've implemented high performance filter for bad pixel correction (BPC).
 Basically, we need to remove impulse noise and such a removal is almost always good for the picture.
 The main idea is to apply that filter not to all pixels, but only for those, which look like bad/hot/dead pixels.
 We analyze the vicinity of each RAW pixel and formulate some criteria to recognize the pixel to be bad.
 This is done in RAW domain, so we apply different criteria for Green and Red/Blue pixels.
-The algorithm should work in wide range of illumination intensities and we've done some tests to investigate these situations.
+The algorithm can work in wide range of illumination intensities and we've done some tests to investigate these situations.

 We see almost the same situation when we calibrate a camera to get Flat-Field Correction (FFC) frame.
 Hot pixels could influence on the results of FFC, so we need to interpolate them before we do any computations.

-Bad pixel correction on NVIDIA GPU
+Bad pixel replacement on NVIDIA GPU